-Located in southeast Evanston, the 3rd Ward is characterized by its historic residential areas and proximity to Lake Michigan.
+The 3rd Ward is located in southeast Evanston and is characterized by its historic residential areas and proximity to Lake Michigan.
 The ward boasts tree-lined streets and well-preserved homes with architectural styles from the late 19th and early 20th centuries, such as Queen Anne, Colonial Revival, and Tudor Revival.
 Residents enjoy easy access to lakefront recreational spaces, including Garden Park and South Boulevard Beach.
-In addition to the ward's scenic and residential charm, it is home to the bustling Main-Dempster Mile, a walkable district that serves as a key corridor offering a variety of dining options; live music venues; and tasteful retail shops, galleries, and studios along Chicago Avenue, Main Street, and Dempster Street.
+In addition to the ward's scenic and residential charm, it is home to the bustling Main-Dempster Mile, a walkable district that serves as a key corridor offering a variety of dining options, live music venues, and tasteful retail shops, galleries, and studios along Chicago Avenue, Main Street, and Dempster Street.